-If a high climate future was realised, we would not be able to maintain our current level of service for TUBs without any investment at all (i.e. option (a)).
-This is unacceptable, as we should not plan for a future in which we are not resilient, especially when there is a desire from customers to improve levels of service for TUBs.
+If a high climate future was realised, we would not be able to maintain our current 1 in 20 year level of service for TUBs without any investment at all (i.e. option (a)).

 Were we to invest beyond the preferred plan, reducing demand and introducing enough new sources to provide the level of service increase in a high climate future, there would be a significant amount of investment required.
 In this case, if a low or medium climate future was realised, it would lead to a significant amount of regret, having improved our level of service to better than 2.5 per cent annual chance at significant cost.